lainsce/palaura/po/README.md

-# How to Translate Paraula
+# How to Translate Palaura
 ## Basics

 * You'll need to know your language's code (ex. en = English).